 Program OverviewPrinter Friendly

-The Office Administration – Health Services program helps you develop essential healthcare support skills such:
+The Office Administration – Health Services program will help you develop essential health care support skills such as:

 - Medical terminology

 A two-day-per-week work placement at some of Toronto’s prestigious hospitals and health care clinics will allow you to put those skills to use in real-life experiences before you graduate.

 |GNED-500||Global Citizenship: From Social Analysis to Social Action|